The Two Roberts | Colquhoun and MacBryde

 "The great achievement of lovers Robert Colquhoun and Robert Macbryde is finally coming to light in this super show."

-This major exhibition will explore the work the Scottish artists Robert MacBryde and Robert Colquhoun or ‘The Two Roberts’, as they were known.
-Friends of Francis Bacon and Lucian Freud, they took the London art world by storm in the 1940s, with sell-out exhibitions of their paintings, but by the 1960s their position as two of the country’s most celebrated artists had been eclipsed, and this will be the first major retrospective devoted to their work.
+This major exhibition explored the work the Scottish artists Robert MacBryde and Robert Colquhoun or ‘The Two Roberts’, as they were known.
+Friends of Francis Bacon and Lucian Freud, they took the London art world by storm in the 1940s, with sell-out exhibitions of their paintings, but by the 1960s their position as two of the country’s most celebrated artists had been eclipsed.
+This exhibition was the first major retrospective devoted to their work.

 Image: Robert Colquhoun, The Students (detail), 1947, British Council Collection. © The Artist's Estate.
 Photography by Rodney Todd-White & Son.